demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

 If you see differences in the user criteria validation between ServiceNow and Microsoft Search or Microsoft 365 Copilot, set `glide.knowman.block_access_with_no_user_criteria` system property to `no`.

-### 6. Issues with Oauth for ServiceNow
+### 6. A logout successfully window appears when completing the OAuth process.

-During the OAUTH for ServiceNow connector configuration, the authorization window for ServiceNow shows 'logout successfully'without prompting for ServiceNow credentials.
+While completing the OAuth process, a 'logout successfully' window appears without prompting ServiceNow credentials.
-By default, the ServiceNow window is logged in with Microsoft 365 Admin credentials with SSO from browser login and fails which results in the 'logout successfully' message.
+By default, ServiceNow connects with Microsoft 365 Admin credentials with SSO from a browser login and fails.
+As a result, the 'logout successfully' window appears.
 To resolve this issue, follow these steps:

 ![Screenshot shows the 'logout successfully' window](media/servicenow-knowledge-connector/image1-issue6.png)